MrAnchovy/Kohana_Smarty3/README.md

 Release 0.9.4+ for Kohana 3 (3.0, 3.1 and 3.2) with Smarty 3.1.5

+### Installation

+* Download and unpack the module
+* Put it in your modules directory.
+You can rename it with your own name or something like `smarty3`, but remember we need this directory name on next step
+* Now enable the new `smarty3` module on `APPPATH/bootstrap.php` with something like `'smarty3'  => MODPATH.'smarty3',`

 ### Upgrading from earlier releases

 This release is not compatible with templates compiled by earlier releases.